-It doesn’t matter if you’re here for a quick visit or settling in for the rest of your natural life.
-You’re welcome to take in these fun (and a few not-so-fun) facts about Chico that will help you get to know where you’ve just landed.
+It doesn’t matter whether you’re here for a quick visit or settling in for the rest of your life.
+You’re welcome to take in these fun (and a few not-so-fun) facts about Chico that will help you get to know the place where you’ve just landed.
 Rest assured, you’ve chosen great surroundings.
-Now, here are the nitty-gritty numbers that shape our town.
+Now, here are the nitty-gritty numbers that describe our town.

-It’s well-known here that there aren’t enough houses to go around in Chico, and rents have gone up in the last five years, too.
+It’s widely known here that there aren’t enough houses to go around in Chico, and rents have gone up in the last five years, too.
 It’s all relative, though, and what’s pricey in Chico is a bargain by Bay Area or Southern California standards.
 Expect to pay at least $575 a month to rent a one-bedroom apartment; $750-plus for a two-bedroom in reasonable shape.
 Houses are at least $1,000 a month.
 In 2005, the median price for an existing three-bedroom, two-bath home was $339,242, according to city records.
-And the bubble has yet to burst.
+Prices have leveled off, but the bubble hasn’t exactly burst.

 Chico, like most North Valley towns, is predominantly white—77 percent, to be exact.
 The 2000 census also tallied the city’s population as 12.3 percent Hispanic, 4.1 percent Asian (Chico has a significant Hmong community), 2 percent black and 1 percent Native American.
 The population of this college town is young: The median age is 24.6.